obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 - `sort by cancelled` (the date when the task was cancelled)

 > [!released]
-`sort by cancelled` was introduced in Tasks X.Y.Z.
+`sort by cancelled` was introduced in Tasks 5.5.0.

 ### Happens